tanweijie123/tp/docs/UserGuide.md

 You're a fitness instructor.

-Your clients' details, clients' progress, clients' payment status, and your own schedules are spread across 3 or 4 different applications.
+You record your clients' details, training progress, payment status and your own timetable across 3 or 4 different applications.

-You struggle to keep it updated.
+You struggle to keep all of them updated.

 You struggle even more to get insights out of them.

 FitEgo can help you with that.
 Here's how:

-FitEgo lets you record crucial information that you want to keep track of using three types of items:
+FitEgo lets you record crucial information that you want to keep track of using three types of entities:

 Item | Prefix | What it represents
 -----|-------| -------------------
-Client | c | Your client
-Session | s | Timeslot for a fitness session
+Client | c | Someone who is interested in or has engaged with your services Session | s | Timeslot for a fitness session
-Schedule | sch | A schedule you made with your client
+Schedule | sch | A client's booking of a session

 And here's what you can do:
-1. When you find a client that is interested in your fitness training services, add it to your list of clients with the: <br />
+1. When you find a client that is interested in your fitness training services, you can add him/her to your list of clients with the: <br />
 [`cadd` command](#322-adding-a-client--cadd)
 2. Next, create a fitness session on any free timeslot that you have with the: <br />
 [`sadd` command](#331-adding-a-session--sadd)
 3. And, schedule your client to the fitness session with the: <br />
 [`schadd` command](#341-adding-a-schedule--schadd)

 Simple?
-Well that's how simple it is to use FitEgo.
+That's the point of FitEgo.

 Now, you will probably need to edit, delete and look through your clients and sessions along the way - FitEgo supports all those features and more.